onzfonz/comp227/src/content/8/en/part8c.md

 For this set of exercises, you will be developing a backend for an existing project called **Patientor**, which is a simple medical record application for doctors who handle diagnoses and basic health information of their patients.

-The [frontend](https://github.com/comp227/patientor) has already been built by outsider experts and your task is to create a backend to support the existing code.
+The [frontend](https://github.com/comp227/patientor) has already been built by outsider experts and your job is to create a backend to support the existing code.

 #### 8.8: Patientor backend, step1